Forward

 2017-03-23 11:53:09 -0600 fluent_bit: {"cpu_p":4.75,"user_p":3.5,"system_p":1.25,"cpu0.p_cpu":4.0,"cpu0.p_user":3.0,"cpu0.p_system":1.0,"cpu1.p_cpu":5.0,"cpu1.p_user":4.0,"cpu1.p_system":1.0,"cpu2.p_cpu":3.0,"cpu2.p_user":2.0,"cpu2.p_system":1.0,"cpu3.p_cpu":5.0,"cpu3.p_user":4.0,"cpu3.p_system":1.0}

-DISCLAIMER: the following example does not consider the generation of certificates for best practice on production environments.
+The following example doesn't consider the generation of certificates for best practice on production environments.

-Secure Forward aims to provide a secure channel of communication with the remote Fluentd service using TLS.
+Secure Forward provides a secure channel of communication with the remote Fluentd service using TLS.

 Fluent Bit

-Paste this content in a file called flb.conf:
+Paste this content in a file called flb :

 Fluentd